bluffdev/lion3/README.md

 	</p>
 </div>

+## About

-🦁 Lion is a Discord bot primarily used for moderation and management of other features of the UCF Computer Science Discord.
+Lion3 is a Discord bot primarily used for moderation and management of other features of the UCF Computer Science Discord.
+It is based off the older Lion bot but supports modern discord features like slash commands.